lidstromberg/keypair/README.md

 (See [Google Application Credentials])

 #### Private/Public Certs
 The following will generate RSA private/public keys (assuming you have openssl installed).
-You should place a password on the private key when prompted.
+Unfortunately the private key should not be password protected at this point (see [RFC1423 Issue] for details).

 ```sh
 $ ssh-keygen -t rsa -b 4096 -m PEM -f jwt.key